-NMFS estimates that between 2.0-23.2% of the turtles caught in the ASLL fishery could be from the eastern Pacific (Table 30; P. Dutton pers. comm.
-July 5, 2018).
-The action results in the capture and mortality of an average of one East Pacific green sea turtle per year.
-The maximum 5-year running average is two turtles with two mortalities.
-At projected abundance levels (3,580,207 individuals), this constitutes death of 0.000056% of the population per year.
-As this species has been experiencing increasing trends, this level of impact will not change the species' overall trajectory.
+Because the genetic data do not allow us to reliably predict how many individuals will be captured from each green turtle DPS, we analyzed as if all are East Pacific.
+The action results in the capture of 19.2 and mortality of 18 East Pacific green sea turtles per year based on the maximum 5-year running average.
+At projected abundance levels (3,580,207 individuals); this constitutes death of 0.0043% of the population per year.
+As this DPS has been experiencing increasing trends, this level of impact will not change the DPS' overall trajectory.

 Therefore, we are reasonably certain the population trend will continue to be positive with the continued authorization of the ASLL fishery as currently managed.
-Because East Pacific green sea turtle abundance will continue to grow with the proposed action, we are reasonably certain it will not cause material changes having biological consequences to the species' numbers, reproduction, or distribution.
+Because East Pacific green sea turtle abundance will continue to grow with the proposed action, we are reasonably certain it will not cause material changes having biological consequences to the DPS' numbers, reproduction, or distribution.
 In accordance with Section 1.3.1 (Jeopardy Analyses) above, NMFS does not anticipate the ASLL fishery will reduce appreciably the likelihood of the survival or recovery of East Pacific green sea turtles in the wild by reducing their reproduction, numbers, or distribution.

-5.3 Central South Pacific Green Sea Turtle
+5.2 Central South Pacific Green Sea Turtle

 As described in the Status of Listed Resources, the Central South Pacific green sea turtle is listed as endangered and population trends are poorly understood.
-Based on available data, we estimate the species has 2,677 adult females (Seminoff et al. 2015) and based on this we estimate a total population size of 631,745 (range 323,514 to 1,669,441) individuals greater than one year old as of 2013.
+Based on available data, we estimate the DPS has 2,677 adult females (Seminoff et al. 2015) and based on this we estimate a total population size of 631,745 (range 323,514 to 1,669,441) individuals greater than one year old as of 2013.
 No sites have long-term monitoring programs, and no single site has had standardized surveys for even five continuous years to allow for trend estimation.
-Based on historic declines and ongoing threats, this species is anticipated to be declining (Seminoff et al. 2015).
-As a proxy, we use the declining trend in CPUE for green sea turtles captured in the WCPO longline fisheries (-5.8% per year) as an estimate of the species' trend (Figure 26).
-At this rate of decline we estimate the population size in 2022 to be 420,939.
+Based on historic declines and ongoing threats, this DPS is anticipated to be declining (Seminoff et al. 2015).
+As a proxy, we use the declining trend in CPUE for green sea turtles captured in the WCPO longline fisheries (-5.8% per year) as an estimate of the DPS' trend (Figure 26).
+At this rate of decline, we estimate the population size in 2022 to be 420,939.